The Game of Hog

 Implement the take_turn function, which returns the number of points scored for a turn by rolling the given dice num_rolls times.

-Your implementation of take_turn should call both roll_dice and boar_brawl rather than repeating their implementations.
+Your implementation of take_turn should call both the roll_dice and boar_brawl functions rather than repeating their implementations.

 Before writing any code, unlock the tests to verify your understanding of the question: